Recently updated on April 21st, 2026 at 11:26 am

 You: Wait for the Required Time Before Filing (If Applicable)

-Before filing a small claims case in Georgia, it’s a good practice to send a written demand for payment or resolution to the other party and allow a reasonable time for them to respond, typically 10 to 30 days.
+Before filing a small claims case in Georgia, it is good practice to send a written demand for payment or resolution to the other party and allow a reasonable time for them to respond, typically 10 to 30 days.

 Step 4